szali172/Airports-Project/proposal.md

 Relax.
 ***
 ### Week 4 (Nov 29th - Dec 3rd) [Mid-Project Check-in from Nov 29th - Dec 1st]:
-We will work on our graph data algorithms and ensure that the comparisons between 2+ datasets are working as expected.
-During this time we will also focus on creating test cases and ensuring that our analysis is not breaking the functionality or manipulating our current database.
+We will process all of our data as described and begin work on our graph data algorithms.
+During this time we will also focus on creating test cases and ensuring that our analysis is not manipulating our current database.
 ***
 ### Week 5 (Dec 6th - Dec 10th, Dec 13th) [FINAL WEEK]:
-Final clean up with our algorithms and also finalizing our test cases.
+Final clean up with our algorithms and also finalizing/passing our test cases.